olamy/jenkins/NECTARIZE.md

 * Run `mvn release:update-versions -DdevelopmentVersion=x.yyy.zz-cb-w-SNAPSHOT` on
   the workspace from the previous step.
 If unsure, see commit d08cf489bce4ab8f109c59b1ce3aaec7a87d3298 for an actual example of how this was done.
 This step reduces the merge conflict in the next step.
+* Only if incremental is enabled (from 2.138 LTS onwards), then run also `mvn -V -B io.jenkins.tools.incrementals:incrementals-maven-plugin:reincrementalify`.
+Further details: https://github.com/jenkinsci/incrementals-tools#running-maven-releases

 * Run `git merge nectarize` to merge the tip of the `nectarize`.
   If this step results in merge conflicts, *DO NOT RESOLVE merge conflicts here*.
 Instead,